These blueberry buttermilk muffins are fluffy, flavorful, and moist. Bursts of juicy blueberry are dotted throughout a soft and fluffy muffin base.

 Additions and substitutions

-- Use soft brown sugar in place of white sugar in the streusel for deeper flavor.
+• Soft brown sugar can be used instead of white sugar in the streusel for a deeper flavor.
 A little cinnamon can be added too.

 Blueberry Buttermilk Muffins